michael-zucchetta/bauta/Readme.md

 In the case of a dataset of pets that would be photos of the street and photos of a backyard.

-The dataset is stored in what's called the `data path` where models and dataset are stored.
+The dataset is stored in the parameter called `data_path`, where the models and the images composing the dataset are stored.
-The images should be stored in the following folders
+The images should be stored in the following folders:
 ```
 DATA_FOLDER/dataset/augmentation/test/<CLASS_NAME>
 DATA_FOLDER/dataset/augmentation/train/<CLASS_NAME>
 ```

+The dataset folder contains the directories:

+* augmentation: the path where the test and training images are being put.
+Inside the test and training directory lies a list of directories equivalent to the list of supported classes with the images themselves and a file which contains the list of URLs along their ids

+* Two directories, train and set, belonging to each of the sets containing the list of augmented images belonging to that set

-There is a compulsory class called `background` that holds the background.
+There is a compulsory class called `background` representing the background.
-All the other classes are expected to be `png`s with alpha channel.
+All the other classes are expected to be `png`s with an alpha channel.

 ### Dataset Generation Tool
-There is a script `setup_dataset.py` that allows you to create the whole dataset together with the configuration file by using list of image paths or URLs.
+There is a script `setup_dataset.py` that allows you to create the whole dataset as well as the configuration file by using list of image paths or URLs.

 First you will have to create a dataset and for that you will need either paths to images or URLs to them.